 Sheep breeder & councillor - Robert Beggs grew up in a farming family outside of Ballarat.
 He knew that his life would involve working in agriculture, as had his father’s and his father’s before him.

-Dog exhibitor, judge and councillor - Robert (Bob) Bell, grew up in the city but has been a very familiar face around the Royal Agricultural Society of Victoria (RASV).
+Dog exhibitor, judge and councillor - Robert (Bob) Bell, grew up in the city but has been a very familiar face around Melbourne Royal.
 In the 1950s, when he was just a teenager, Bob started showing his pet dog.

 Winemaker - Wolfgang Franz Otto Blass arrived in Australia in 1961.
 Born in Germany, Wolfgang started working in the wine industry at a young age.